-- (1) The provisions in force upon entry into force of this Act apply to matters pending at the time of this Act's entry into force.
-However, the provisions of this Act apply to matters returned for reconsideration. - (2) Matters related to a residence permit pending upon the entry into force of this Act will lapse if no residence permit is needed under this Act in the cases concerned. - (3) The requirement concerning a photograph of the child in an alien's passport laid down in section 13 is only applied to passports issued after this Act's entry into force. - (4) The requirement concerning a period of residence of four years laid down in section 56 is applied to residence of continuous nature that has begun after this Act's entry into force.
-If residence of continuous nature has begun before this Act's entry into force, the provisions in force upon this Act's entry into force apply.
+The provisions in force at the time of the entry into force of this Act apply to matters that are pending at that time.
+However, the provisions of this Act apply to matters returned for reconsideration.

+Matters related to a residence permit pending at the time of the entry into force of this Act will lapse if no residence permit is needed under this Act in the cases concerned.

+The requirement concerning a photograph of the child in an alien's passport laid down in section 13 is only applied to passports issued after this Act's entry into force.

+The requirement concerning a period of residence of four years laid down in section 56 is applied to residence of continuous nature that has begun after this Act's entry into force.
+The provisions in force at the time of the entry into force of this Act apply if residence of continuous nature has begun before this Act's entry into force.